nju04zq/Easy_makefile/README.md

 # Easy_makefile
-It's always annoying for me to create Makefile on a C project, especially when the project is a large and complex one.
+It's always annoying me to create Makefile on a C project, especially when the project is a large and complex one.
 Now we have this python script to generate makefile for linux C projects.
 You only have to tell it which targets you want to build and those C source files the targets relying on.

 The build.py is the easy_makefile tool.
 The content.mk is an example configure file.
 The others are files/directories for a example project, with abbreviation as ch.